joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 Have a plan to make sure updates and contributions to the system are accessible.

-Keep the system accessible.
+Keep the design system accessible.

-Create a communications and integration plan for your system &mdash; consider how it could be used by partners, suppliers, 3rd-parties who are not inside the organisation.
+Create a communications and integration plan for your design system.

+Consider how it could be used by partners, suppliers and other 3rd-parties as seamlessly as possible.

+For example, does your documentation make it easier for 'whitelabel' solutions to meet the accessibility standard demonstrated in your design system?

+Could you also help support people who procure technology by providing them with information on the advantagesd of solutions whose interface is 'headless' (front-end is de-coupled from the back-end) or whose interface is at least un-opinionated &mdash; in that it is highly customisable?

 ## Running an automated tool and only fixing those issues